Ghesker-afk/sql-data-analytics-project/README.md

 - Open your Microsoft SQL Server
 - Navigate to the scripts directory
-- Execute the T-SQl files in your SQL Server environment to generate the analytical reports.
+- Execute the T-SQL / SQL files in your SQL Server environment to generate the analytical reports.

 ---